aikatz/sketch-city/docs/finalrobotdesign.md

       '''

 When testing out microhone circuit, our oringial code from Lab2 was no longer working.
 We believe this has to do with changing the clock prescalar for the ADV.
 Eventually, we used the treasure dection code to determine the 660hz tone the microphone needs to hear.
 Passing the anlaog input from the microphone, and processing the Foruier transforms make it eay to identify the tone frequecny by seeing which bin has the largest magnitude.

  After protoying the circuit on a breadboard and determining tis consitinent ability to ditsiugish betwene different frequency treasures, we moved the entire eamplifier circuit to a protoboard.Insert code here

+Here's a link to a video of our robot detecting a treasure (note the white LED flashing).
+In the competition we successfully detected all but one of the treasures. https://drive.google.com/file/d/1KSAKfEoOMPxYLgtcHFr16oRDtnY1DGQH/view?usp=sharing

 ### Radio Communication
 Two arduinos are involved in radio transmission.
 The arduino on the robot is responsible for sending maze information to the arduino that is serially connected to the FPGA.
 This information  was coded in 2 bytes: 5 bits for current position (2 bites for x and 3 bits for y), 2 bits for the 3 possible treasures, 1 bit for wall on each side, and 1 bit for done signal.